 So you’ve got a list of Pinterest Boards as long as your arm, and probably quite a bundle of wedding magazines too, but to actually order all of your ideas into a cohesive, well-organised and easy to follow plan, you’re probably going to need a few wedding planning tools, at least a wedding budget template and guest list template.

-For those who prefer everything electronic, there’s the little white planning pack, as well as lots of time management and organisation tools and apps, I use Trello.
+For those who prefer everything electronic, there’s the little white planning pack, as well as lots of time management and organisation tools and apps, I use Trello and Asana.

 Especially once you get onto meeting with vendors, it’s a good idea to be prepared with the little white planning pack – an electronic resource comprising worksheets and questionnaires to guide you through everything you need to think about and ask, as well as checklists, worksheets, and the budget and guest list templates.